cosmic-cat-yt/Cosmic-Cat/README.md

 Easy!

 ## ISSUES
-If you find any issues with my script, feel free to report it on the GitHub issues page!<br/>
+If you find any issues with my script, feel free to report it on the GitHub issues page, or contribute!<br/>

-## Note
+## Contributors
-This is still all Work-In-Progress - So there are things missing.</br>
+@ciulinuwu
-If you know JavaScript/CSS/HTML, feel free to contribute!
+@HastagGuigui